Leoc76101111/AlfredTheButler/README.md

 ## For devs
 Alfred exposes an external collection of functions via global variable `PLUGIN_alfred_the_butler`.
 Also in the task folder, there is an `external-template.lua` as a sample on how to call alfred from other plugins.

+## Credits
+Letrico - general help, bouncing ideas, my faq XD
+Zewx - explorerlite is written by Zewx in the piteer plugin and is being used in alfred